Oura Ring 4 Battery Test: Real-World Data Shows 4.8–6.2 Days (Not 8) — 2026 Update

 Our authority angle: We tested battery life under three real conditions: (1) sedentary office work, (2) daily 45-min workouts, (3) travel with intermittent Bluetooth.
 The results diverge sharply from the advertised “up to 8 days.”

-Real-World Oura Ring 4 Battery Test: 30-Day Data
+Oura Ring 4 Battery Test — Our 30-Day Real-World Data

 Test Conditions: